6.3: Kinetics with Enzymes

 \end{equation}

 This is the world-famous Henri-Michaelis-Menten Equation.
-It is a hyperbola just like the graph for binding of a ligand to a macromolecule with a given dissociation constant, KD.
+It is a hyperbola just like the graph for the binding of a ligand to a macromolecule with a given dissociation constant, KD.

 Move the sliders in the interactive graph below to see how changing Km and Vm alters the graph.
 Note that this graph is identical to the graph for M + L ↔ ML.